Fermionic matter-wave quantum optics with cold-atom impurity models: Multiple impurities

+implying $\lim_{t\to\infty}\mean{N_e}_t=N-1$.
+In other words, the dynamics only involve the emission of a single particle because the (in this case unique) bright mode can be initially occupied by at most one fermion.
 Again, it is worth noting that Eq.~\eqref{eq:Dicke_decay}, like the more general Eq.~\eqref{eq:collective_decay_markov}, still holds in the case where the $c_n$ are bosonic operators~\cite{navarrete-benlloch_simulating_2011,agarwal_master-equation_1970}.
 However, in this case the initial state is no longer Gaussian and therefore Eq.~\eqref{eq:Dicke_decay} does not capture the full evolution of the bosonic state, which in principle includes also non-trivial higher-order correlations.

 The Markovian prediction $\overline{\mean{N_e}}=N-1$ from Eq.~\eqref{eq:Dicke_decay} can be re-framed in terms of population trapping in BICs.
 In 1D, Eq.~\eqref{eq:BIC_condition} takes the form

 which implies that a BIC exists whenever two neighbouring emitters are separated by a distance $d \in (\pi/k_\Delta)\mathbb{Z}$.
 In the vacancy picture, such a pair of emitters ``cuts out'' a finite chain of $d-1$ sites, which then supports a eigenstate at energy $\Delta$ localised between the two impurity sites (see Appendix~\ref{app:BICs}).
 This implies in particular that $N-1$ such BICs emerge in the Dicke regime.
 For an empty bath ($E_F=0$), neglecting the effects of bound states outside the continuum, Eq.~\eqref{eq:LTAvsGS_general} then predicts a non-zero LTA occupation due to trapping in these BICs given by (see Appendix~\ref{app:BICs})